TOAST-DOCS/RDS-FOR-SQLSERVER/zh/console-guide.md

 * ❺ Pages can be navigated when the current list is refreshed or there are 50 DB instances or more.
 * ❻ The button is exposed when the instance is a target for hypervisor maintenance.
 Refer to Appendix 1 for how to perform migration.
 * ❼ The button is exposed when the parameter group has been changed but not applied yet.
 You can apply the parameters by clicking the button.
+* ❽ The button is exposed when point-in-time restoration is not available due to failover or loss of log backups.
+By clicking the button, you can create auto backups and enable point-in-time restoration.
-* ❽ Current CPU usage and number of active sessions.
+* ❾ Current CPU usage and number of active sessions.
 The value is updated every minute.
-* ❾ The DB instance status.
+* ❿ The DB instance status.
 Different status values and colors appear depending on the status.
 A spinner appears if the DB instance is in operation.

 ### Restart a DB Instance